 A first or upper-second class BA honours degree or equivalent in a relevant subject, and a Distinction or Merit in an MA programme or equivalent in a relevant subject.

 All applicants are considered on an individual basis and additional qualifications, and professional qualifications and experience will also be taken into account when considering applications.

 Please also see http://www.kent.ac.uk/courses/postgrad/apply/entry.html for English Language requirements.

 Months of entry

 Classical & Archaeological Studies examines the textual and material evidence for a wide cross-section of the ancient world and includes three convergent research and teaching pathways: ancient history, classical literature, and archaeology.
-Many core areas in the investigation of the ancient world can be studied with us at postgraduate level.

 Information for international students